 The plan aims to make housing affordable for everyone by bringing down the land prices through increased supply of urban land.
 The methodology includes flexible conversion of land use; release of land held by sick units (industrial units that have accumulated losses equal to or exceeding their net worth by the end of a financial year); generous Floor Space Index (ratio of total floor area to the size of the piece of land); reform of rent control act on the lines of Model Tenancy Act.
 It also aims to enhance city transport and waste management.

 Regional development strategies target specifically the North East; Coastal Areas & Islands; North Himalayan states; Desert and Drought prone states.
 It aims to enhance transport facilities and Digital Connectivity across the targeted areas.
-It also focuses on improvement of railway infrastructure and security; inland waterways; civil aviation etc. Other points of focus include E-governance, simplification of payment structure and improvement of literacy etc.
+It also focuses on the improvement of railway infrastructure and security; inland waterways; civil aviation etc. Other points of focus include E-governance, simplification of payment structure and improvement of literacy, etc.

-It encourages using consumer-friendly measures such as the provision of electricity and LPG connection to all households by 2022; elimination of black carbon by 2022; extension of city gas distribution programme to 100 smart cities; etc. It aims to reduce cross-subsidy (charging a higher price to one group of consumers so as to subsidize for another) of power.
-It aims to radicalize coal and power sectors.
+It encourages using consumer-friendly measures such as the provision of electricity and LPG connection to all households by 2022; elimination of black carbon by 2022; extension of city gas distribution program to 100 smart cities; etc. It aims to reduce cross-subsidy (charging a higher price to one group of consumers so as to subsidize for another) of power.
+It aims to radicalize the coal and power sectors.

 Science & Technology